 - Sesame Seeds and Sliced Green Onions - to sprinkle on at the end.

-Storage: Leftover Korean beef can be stored in an airtight container in the fridge for 4 days.
+Storage: Leftovers can be stored in an airtight container in the fridge for 4 days.

 Reheating: It can be reheated in the microwave with the leftover cooked rice.